brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 - [Model Checkpointing](https://deepspeed.readthedocs.io/en/latest/model-checkpointing.html) for saving and resuming execution state, applicable to large runs that are prune to failures and interrupts;
 - [Mixture of Experts](https://www.deepspeed.ai/tutorials/mixture-of-experts/)  for sparsity during inference.
 See the [API here](https://deepspeed.readthedocs.io/en/latest/moe.html);
 - [Using pre-trained models for inference](https://www.deepspeed.ai/tutorials/inference-tutorial/) for integrating Hugging Face models into DeepSpeed;
+- [Flops Profiler](https://deepspeed.readthedocs.io/en/latest/flops-profiler.html) to measure the latency, number of estimated floating-point operations and parameters of each module in a PyTorch model;

 ... and many more covered by the [DeepSpeed API documentation](https://deepspeed.readthedocs.io/en/latest), the [training features page](https://www.deepspeed.ai/training/#features), the [tutorials page](https://www.deepspeed.ai/tutorials/) and the examples at [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples/).